niolabs/docs/expressions.rst

 .. code-block:: python

    class MyBlock(Block):
-       expr = ExpressionProperty(default=None)
+       expr = ExpressionProperty(default='', attr_default=0)

        def process_signals(self, signals):
            for s in signals:
 	   value = self.expr(s)
 	   # Do some stuff with the value

 It's that simple.
-If the Signal under inspection is missing an attribute you ask for in the expression, the default value (provided at property initialization) is used in its place.
-Any other errors in the expression will raise exceptions whose handling is the responsibility of the Block developer.
+If the Signal under inspection is missing an attribute you ask for in the expression, the value of 'attr_default' (provided at property initialization) is used in its place.
+As with other NIO properties, the value of 'default' will be evaluated if no expression is configured.

+Any other errors in the expression will raise native exceptions whose handling is the responsibility of the Block developer.

 Scripting Syntax
 --------------------

-There are effectively two cases to consider when configuring an expression property:
+There are two types of results to consider when configuring an expression property:

 * **Immediate Value** - A single python expression is evaluated and the result is returned without modification/stringification.